Translate this page

 The medical abortion process

-Medical abortion happens in 2 steps.
+Medical abortion is a 2 step process.
 You will take 2 different tablets that work together to end the pregnancy.

 Step 1 (green box)